Recoskie/JDasm/docs/Basics.md

 <br />

 You can also adjust how many times in one second that you want the video output components to display changes made to the video memory.
+This is usually set to 60 times in one second known as 60hertz.

 <br />